Nursing: RN to BSN & MSN

 Webster's RN-BSN completion curriculum focuses on holistic health promotion for the individual student, the profession, the individual client, the family, groups, and the community.
 The faculty represent a variety of healthcare backgrounds, ensuring each student's exposure to diverse perspectives.
 Webster University places a strong emphasis on the nurse's personal development, the needs and future of the profession and the broad, accountable nursing role that is needed and expected by today's health care consumer.

 Our RN-BSN completion program is offered online or onsite with part-time eight-week sessions.
 Program entry is annually in August for the Webster Groves Home Campus and Online.
-The onsite course offerings at our Corporate Partner locations SSM Health Care and BJC Health Care start annually in January.
+The onsite course offerings at our Corporate Partner location BJC Health Care have 5 different start times - January, March, June, August and October.
+Course offerings at SSM Health start annually in January.
 The average student can complete the program requirements in approximately two - three years.

 Program graduates are employed at highly-regarded organizations including BJC Health Care, SSM Health Care, Mercy, St. Luke’s Hospital, St. Anthony's Hospital and the Veteran’s Administration Health System in careers as clinical nurses, nurse administrators, nurse educators, and nursing faculty.